Gary Bloxom of MetroScope interviewed music faculty Emily Ross and Justin Smith about Marylhurst's summer camps.

 It was here, in the restaurant business, where Katherine's strong entrepreneurial spirit forged a new identity and flourished.

 "Those first two years of the business were incredibly hard," Katherine said.
 They had a lean budget and wore dozens of hats as the business struggled to get onto its feet.
 "Sometimes there were only two cooks in the kitchen, and I would be dancing on the cook line, helping with the recipes and working together to get things done."

 Looking back, Katherine noted that those two years were preparation for the future.
 She and her husband have opened four Bambuza locations (Seattle, Portland South Waterfront, Tualatin and Hillsboro), with a fifth opening this June in Tigard and a sixth location scheduled to open in Lake Oswego in spring of 2015.

-How did Katherine and Daniel — also nearing completion of a Marylhurst MBA degree — achieve such success?
+How did Katherine and Daniel, also a Marylhurst MBA alum, achieve such success?